NYC Will Require Proof of Vax for Most Indoor Activities

-New York City will require proof of COVID-19 vaccination for indoor dining, bars, nightclubs, gyms, and performances, Mayor Bill de Blasio announced Tuesday.
+New York City will become the first U.S. city to require proof of COVID-19 vaccination for indoor dining, drinking, nightclubs, gyms, and performances, Mayor Bill de Blasio announced Tuesday.

 “We’re going to use every tool we’ve got to fight the Delta variant,” de Blasio said in a press conference.
 “That means more and more vaccinations.”

-People can also use the state’s Excelsior app or show their paper card, though there will not be a testing option.
+People can also use the state’s Excelsior app or show their paper card, but there won’t be an option to simply show a negative COVID test.

 “This is a miraculous place, literally, full of wonders, and if you’re vaccinated, all that’s gonna open up to you—you’ll have the key,” de Blasio said.
 “It’s time for people to see vaccination as literally necessary to live a good and full and healthy life.”